Definition

 How it differs from a classic VPN

-Traditional hub-and-spoke VPNs send everything through one server, creating a bottleneck and a single point of surveillance or failure.
-A mesh VPN runs as an overlay alongside your existing connectivity, creating its own interface and only carrying traffic addressed to the mesh.
-Because tunnels are point-to-point, latency and throughput approach those of the raw transport, and losing the coordination server does not necessarily drop established peer links.
+Traditional hub-and-spoke VPNs send everything through one server.
+That server becomes a bandwidth bottleneck, a single point of failure, and — if operated by a third party — a single point of surveillance that sees all your traffic.
+A mesh VPN runs as an overlay alongside your existing connectivity: it creates its own network interface and carries only traffic addressed to the mesh, leaving ordinary internet use untouched.
+Because tunnels are point-to-point, latency and throughput approach those of the raw connection between the two peers.
+And since the coordination server only introduces peers rather than relaying their data, losing it does not necessarily drop established links — the tunnels keep running on the keys they already exchanged.

 Common implementations